xXleowXx/gitlab-charts/doc/installation/tools.md

 Before deploying GitLab to your Kubernetes cluster, there are some tools you must have installed locally.

+NOTE: **What you need to know about going Cloud-Native** [In this webcast](https://about.gitlab.com/resources/video-going-cloud-native/), learn about the advantages and challenges of going cloud-native.

 ## kubectl

 kubectl is the tool that talks to the Kubernetes API. kubectl 1.10 or higher is